confluentinc/confluent-workshops/workshop/cluster_linking_osk_cc_private/README.md

     confluent kafka cluster use <ENTERPRISE_CLUSTER_ID>
     ```
-5. Creat a configuration file - `cluster_link.config` to create cluster linking.
+5. Create a configuration file - `cluster_link.config` to create cluster linking.
 The configuration file is typically a simple key-value pair format, often structured as a Java properties file (i.e., one setting per line, with key=value).
 Each property defines a specific aspect of the cluster link, such as replication behavior, security credentials, inclusion/exclusion filters, and more.

     ```
     cat > cluster_link.config << EOF